tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

   ``learning_journal``

 Description:
-  A lightweight Flask web journal.
+  A lightweight Pyramid web journal.

 Leave the new repository as **Public**